-From the Tetons to the great plains, Wyoming has a lot to offer residents in both natural beauty and in job opportunities in counseling.
-Though it is the least populated state in the country, in many fields, the mean wages for counselors in Wyoming are in a higher range compared to other states.1-5 There are an estimated 1,310 people working in counseling occupations in Wyoming.1-5 If you are pursuing a career in counseling in Wyoming, you will need to be familiar with the laws and rules for receiving a license.
-Below on this page, you will learn what is required to become a Licensed Professional Counselor (LPC) in the state of Wyoming, as well as information about other counseling licenses in the state.
+As of May 2021, there are over 1,300 people working in counseling occupations in Wyoming.1-5 Though it is the least populated state in the country, the mean wages for several counseling fields in Wyoming are in a higher range compared to other states.1-5 If you are pursuing a career in counseling in Wyoming, you will need to be familiar with the laws and rules for receiving a license.
+On this page, you will learn what is required to become a Licensed Professional Counselor (LPC), as well as information about other counseling licenses in the state.

 Table of Contents

 - How to Become a Counselor in Wyoming

 - Licensed Professional Counselor (LPC) Licensing Process